 Whichever way you decide to go, it takes time and effort to start getting paid on YouTube.
 But once those first payments start rolling in, you’ll know it was a time and effort well invested.

-How to Get Paid on YouTube?
+How to Make Money on YouTube?

 The best thing about making money on YouTube is the potential to benefit from a passive income stream.
 You make videos, you publish them on your channel, and they generate ongoing revenues.